2. Jobs howto

 [user@login-x:~]$ srun -p free --x11 --pty /bin/bash -i* # 6

-5. use free-gpu partition and ask for one GPU.
-DO NOT ask for more than 1 GPU!
+5. Use free-gpu partition and ask for one V100 GPU.
+Do not ask for more than 1 GPU!
+For many jobs the GPU specification can be simply –gres=gpu:1 (GPU type makes no difference for the job).

-6. start an interactive session with Xforwarding enabled (option –x11) for GUI jobs.
+6. Start an interactive session with Xforward enabled (option –x11) for GUI jobs.

-Note, a user should have logged on HPC3 with ssh Xforwarding enabled see Ssh and Xforward before running this srun command.
+Note, a user should have logged on HPC3 with ssh Xforward enabled see Ssh and Xforward before running this srun command.

 2.4.
 Attach to a job